diodesign/diosix/README.md

 [RISC-V](https://riscv.org/developers/) computers.
 It is aimed at systems small and large that have a need to run multiple hardware-isolated operating systems at the same time.

-Below is a recording of a user logging into a RISC-V Linux guest OS on Diosix and running a few commands.
+Here's a recording of a user logging into a RISC-V Linux guest OS running on Diosix and trying out a few commands.

 [![asciicast](https://asciinema.org/a/1161817.svg)](https://asciinema.org/a/1161817)